elhackeado/user-management/README.md

 ```

 ### 7. Deactivate User
 This API is used to deactivate the user by setting the user attribute `access=0` in the database.
-This API takes username as a input in the URI.
-This API checks existence of the username in the database before deactivating the user, If the user with the given username doesn't exists the API responds with a user doesn't exists message.
+This API takes `username` as an input in the URI.
+This API checks existence of the username in the database before deactivating the user, If the user with the given username doesn't exists the API returns user doesn't exists message.
 Also if the user is already deactivated then it returns already deactivated message.

 **Route** : `/users/<username>/deactivate` <br>